komapper/komapper.github.io/content/en/docs/Overview/_index.md

 linkTitle: "Overview"
 weight: 1
 description: >
-  Komapper is a simple and powerful SQL mapper for Kotlin.
+  Komapper is an ORM library for server-side Kotlin.
 ---

-## What is it?
+## What is it? {#what-is-it}

-Komapper is SQL mapping library for Kotlin 1.5.31 or later.
+Komapper is an ORM library for server-side Kotlin.
+Komapper supports Kotlin 1.5.31 or later.

 Komapper has several strengths as follows: